 - Applied methodology (“staging of the research”) (required)

 - Limitations of the research and consequences (if any)

 - Originality/Value (required);

 The maximum length of the abstract should not exceed 300 words.

-Keywords (specify up to 5 keywords in Bulgarian and English).
+Keywords (specify up to 5 keywords in English).

 Article Classification.
 Authors must categorize their paper as part of the ScholarOne submission process.
 The category which most closely describes their paper should be selected from the list below:

 - Original Article/Research paper.
 This category covers papers which report on any type of research undertaken by the author(s).
 The research may involve the construction or testing of a model or framework, action research, testing of data, market research or surveys, empirical, scientific or clinical research.

 - Reports.
 These papers describe scientific research, presented on a scientific forum/conference.